mojio/mojio-developer-cms/cms/GettingStarted/4-Authorization/template.md

 Tokens have an expiry date which you are able to set or extend.

-Your App ID (Which you can find on your "My Apps" page of [developer.moj.io](https://developer.moj.io/account/apps)) is used with OAuth2 to retrieve the authentication token.
+Your App ID (Which you can find by doing GET v2/apps call on the [swagger page](https://api.moj.io/swagger)) is used with OAuth2 to retrieve the authentication token.
 So you, the developer, never have to deal directly with Mojio usernames or passwords!
 You simply have to retrieve and store an authentication token and you are good to make requests to the API.

 #### User Authentication with OAuth2 ####